NVIDIA/NeMo-Curator/tutorials/curriculum-dataprep/README.md

 - Remove non-English samples
 - Remove samples longer than 8k tokens (with chat template applied)

 After filtering, it sorts all samples by completion length, then "interleave" thinking ON/thinking OFF for curriculum learning.
+For large datasets, we recommend using `--approximate-interleave` which interleaves the data by Dask partition rather than row by row.
+If you prefer to interleave globally (per row), then you can remove `--approximate-interleave` from the script command.